shijuvar/shijuvar/active_masterclass.md

 **A:** No.

 **Q: If I miss a session due to an unexpected reason.
-What Can I do?**
+What can I do?**

 **A:** If you miss a session due to unexpected reasons such as internet connectivity issues or with any emergency situation, the trainer will provide guidance on it based on his availability.